wimrijnders/V3DLib/README.md

 This assumes that you are building on a Raspberry Pi.

+Please look at the [Known Issues](Doc/BuildInstructions.md#known-issues), so you have an idea what to expect.
 For more extensive details on building, see [Build Instructions](Doc/BuildInstructions.md).

 **Fair Warning:** The first build can take a *long* time, especially on older Pi's.